Gissio/radpro/docs/comm.md

 * Request: `GET tubePulseCount\n`
 * Response: `OK [value]\n`

 Returns the tube's life pulse count, provided in decimal format.
 After (2^32 - 1), the value overflows to 0.
+The value is updated continuously.

 Example: